dynastyprocess/apps/expectedpoints/about_ep.md

 https://predictivefootball.com/week-2-expected-fantasy-points-rushing-and-receiving/

-We used a lot of the same components, but combined a few other factors into a multiple regression model (absolute airyards makes a comeback!) and predicted the individual components of fantasy scoring (rush yards, rush TDs, receptions, receiving yards, receiving TDs, first downs).
+We used a lot of the same components, but combined a few other factors into a multiple regression model and predicted the individual components of fantasy scoring (yards, TDs, receptions).

-This wouldn't be possible without the fantastic resource that is NFLscrapR - both for training the model as well as allowing us realtime access to the 2019 NFL season.
-Data is updated weekly (we tried direct connecting but it crashed the server!)
+This wouldn't be possible without the fantastic resource that is nflfastR - both for training the model as well as allowing us realtime access to the 2020 NFL season.
+Data is updated weekly.